 In the event that a child makes a disclosure of neglect or abuse, staff cannot guarantee them confidentiality, but must explain why they have to pass the information on, to whom and what will happen as a result.
 Parents should also be made aware of the school's duty to share information.

-Staff should discuss any concerns or difficulties around confidentiality or information sharing with the designated safeguarding lead or a member of the Senior Leadership Team.
+Staff should discuss any concerns or difficulties around confidentiality or information sharing with the Designated Safeguarding Lead.